Technical SEO

 Through plugins

-Many content management systems (CMS) offer plugins that make it easy to set up redirects without having to edit configuration files manually.
+Many content management systems (CMS) offer plugins that allow you to set up redirects without needing to edit configuration files manually.

 Example:

-If you have a WordPress website, you can install a plugin like "Redirection" to manage your redirects.
+If you have a WordPress website, you can install a plugin like "Redirection".
+After installing the plugin, you can create, edit and manage your redirects.

 Through your CMS

 Many content management systems have built-in tools for managing redirects.
-These tools are often part of the CMS's administrative interface and allow you to create, edit, and manage redirects without having to deal with server configuration files.
+These tools allow you to manage redirects without touching server configuration files.

 Example:

-In Drupal, you can use the "Redirect" module to manage redirects.
-After installing the module, you can access the Redirect interface through the Drupal administrative dashboard, where you can add and manage redirects directly within the CMS.
+In Drupal, you can use the "Redirect" module.
+After installing the module, you can access its interface to manage redirects directly within the CMS.

 Through an .htaccess file